carlosflorencio/vscode-florencio-tools/README.md

 - Improved peek experience by removing selection on the opened editor
 - fx command to navigate a json file
 - Doesn't let vscode close the last editor, opens `vsnetrw` to navigate the fs and allow vim commands
+- Auto expand editor width with more than 3 vsplits

 ## Requirements